AhmedAbdulatif/top_flex/README.md

 # top_flex

-A new Flutter project for displaying trending movies.
+A new Flutter project for displaying trending movies and tv shows.

 ## Getting Started